 - Handmade crafts or artisanal products: Turn your hobby into a business by selling unique, handcrafted items.

-- Bed and breakfast: If you have extra space in your home, consider hosting travelers.
+- Bed and breakfast: If you have extra space in your home, consider hosting travellers.

-- Personal chef or catering: For those with culinary skills, offer your services for special events or meal prep.
+- Personal chef or catering: If you have culinary skills, you can offer your services for special events or meal prep.

 - Life coaching or mentoring: Help others navigate life’s challenges using your wealth of experience.